eliaskousk/parallella-riscv/README.md

 editions.
 If you have an Embedded or Kickstarter Parallella you should set the correct `BOARD` variables in the `${TOP}/parallella/Makefile` (top of the file) as explained in the related comments there.

-### Build Bitstream and Host Software
+### Build Bitstream and Host (ARM) Software

-To build the bitstream and / or the host software you must do the following:
+To build the bitstream and the needed host (ARM) software you must do the following:

-* Build only the Host Software
+* Step 1: Build the Host Software

-The host software consists of U-Boot, the Linux kernel and the devicetree DTB file (Device Tree Blob).
+The host software for the ARM dual-core processor of the Zynq device consists of U-Boot, the Linux kernel and the devicetree DTB file (Device Tree Blob).

 - **U-Boot** is not currently used for Parallella since the one contained in its Flash chip is fine and there is always a risk when performing re-flashes.